twalt007/lfz-dev/.github/PULL_REQUEST_TEMPLATE/bug_fix.md

 - [ ] This pull request contains the latest changes from the main development branch
 - [ ] All build files in this pull request contain the latest source code changes
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added an automated test(s) that proves my fix is effective
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] My changes generate no new warnings
 - [ ] I have tested this change in the following browsers: